Symposium: Moving Borders — Tibet in Interaction With its NeighborsVIEW EVENT DETAILS

 In conjunction with the exhibition Unknown Tibet: The Tucci Expeditions and Buddhist Painting through May 20, 2018.

-Co-organized with the International Center for Buddhist Studies, Renmin University of China
+Co-organized by Asia Society and the International Center for Buddhist Studies, Renmin University of China with generous support from Christie’s and John and Berthe Ford.

 New York, NY 10021